Nshutitricia/uber-fares-analysis-INSY8413/README.md

 The Power BI dashboard was designed to be both **interactive** and **professional**, incorporating the following key features as outlined in the project requirements:

-- **Distribution of fares:** Visualized using histograms and custom alternatives to box plots to illustrate fare spread and detect outliers.
+- **Distribution of fares:** Visualized using histograms and box plots to illustrate fare spread and detect outliers.
 - **Ride durations:** Analyzed over time to reveal temporal usage patterns.
 - **Time series analysis:** Highlighting temporal trends such as hourly, daily, and seasonal ride behaviors.
 - **Geographic distribution:** Detailed spatial analysis showcasing pickup and drop-off hotspots across New York City.